 Prior to July 2014, we did not control the prosecution, maintenance, or filing of the patents and patent applications that are licensed to us under the Genzyme license agreement, or the enforcement of these patents and patent applications against infringement by third parties.
 Thus, these patents and patent applications were not drafted by us or our attorneys, and we did not control or have any input into the prosecution of these patents and patent applications prior to our execution of the Genzyme license agreement in July 2014.
 Under the terms of the license agreement with Genzyme, since July 2014, we have controlled the right to control the prosecution, maintenance, and filing of the patents and patent applications that are licensed to us, and the enforcement of these patents and patent applications against infringement by third parties.
-However, we cannot be certain that the same level of attention was given to the drafting and prosecution of these patents and patent applications.
+However, we cannot be certain that the same level of attention was given to the drafting and prosecution of these patents and patent applications against infringement by third parties.
+However, we cannot be certain that prosecution of these patents and patent applications as we may have used if we had control over the drafting and prosecution of such patents and patent applications.
 We also cannot be certain that drafting or prosecution of the patents and patent applications licensed to us has been conducted in compliance with applicable laws and regulations or will result in valid and enforceable patents.